How Many Stages Did Saturn V Have?

 Manufacture and Engine Configuration

 North American Aviation crafted the S-II at Seal Beach, California, embedding it with five Rocketdyne J-2 rocket engines.
-Mirroring the S-IC’s design, it utilized the outer engines for control, fueled by both liquid oxygen and liquid hydrogen.
+Mirroring the S-IC’s design, it utilized the outer engines for control and was fueled by liquid oxygen and liquid hydrogen.

 Dimensions and Historical Significance